What is the California Consumer Privacy Act?

 How long will it take to complete my request?

-We will respond within 45 calendar days of your request.
-If we need more time, we may take a one-time extension for an additional 45 calendar days to complete your request.
-We will let know if an extension is necessary.
+We will respond within 45 days of your request to access or delete your information.
+If we need more time, we may take a one-time extension for an additional 45-days to complete your request.
+We will let know if we need to do this.
+If you make a request to opt out of the sale of your personal information, we will respond within 15 days.

 What are my rights regarding non-discrimination?